Continuing Education Credit Information

 Presentations of data, usually investigating the efficacy or effectiveness of treatment protocols.
 Symposia are either 60 or 90 minutes in length.
 They have one or two chairs, one discussant, and between three and five papers.
 The total number of speakers may not exceed 6.

-GENERAL SESSIONS NOT Eligible for CE
+General Sessions NOT Eligible for CE

-Membership Panel Discussion
+Membership Panel Discussions

 Organized by representatives of the Membership Committees, these events generally emphasize training or career development.

 One-on-one discussions between researchers, who display graphic representations of the results of their studies and interested attendees.
 Because of the variety of interests and research areas of the ABCT attendees, between 1,100 and 1,500 posters are presented each year.

 Special Interest Group (SIG) Meetings

 More than 40 SIGs meet each year to accomplish business (such as electing officers), renew relationships, and often offer presentations.
 SIG talks are not peer-reviewed by the Association.

 These events are designed to provide useful information regarding professional rather than scientific issues.
 For more than 20 years the Internship and Postdoctoral Overviews have helped attendees find their educational path.
 Other special sessions often include expert panels on getting into graduate school, career development, information on grant applications, and a meeting of the Directors of Clinical Training.
 These sessions are not eligible for continuing education credit.